cwe1ss/microservices-template/README.md

 ## Azure Virtual Network

-The Azure Container Apps environment is deployed into a custom VNET called `{env}-vnet` to allow you to configure Network Security Groups and to connect the VNET with your existing infrastructure.
+The Azure Container Apps environment is deployed into a custom VNET called `{environment}-vnet` to allow you to configure Network Security Groups and to connect the VNET with your existing infrastructure.

 You can use VNET peering to connect the VNET to your hub if you use a [Hub-spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli)

-The VNET uses its own `{env}-network` resource group since it might require additional manual resources or RBAC permissions.
+The VNET uses its own `{environment}-network` resource group since it might require additional manual resources or RBAC permissions.
 It also might need to stay alive even when an entire environment should be deleted.

 ## Azure Container Apps environment

 To minimize the operations efforts, we use Azure Container Apps for hosting the microservices system.

-The Azure Container Apps environment is called `{env}-env` and is created in a `{env}-env`-resource group.
+The Azure Container Apps environment is called `{environment}-env` and is created in a `{environment}-env`-resource group.
 The environment is connected to the previously mentioned VNET.

 The environment contains a Dapr "pubsub" component that allows services to use Azure Service Bus.